proact-de/fio-debian/HOWTO.rst

 	creating but before connecting the libblkio instance.
 Each property must have the format ``<name>=<value>``.
 Colons can be escaped as ``\:``.
-	These are set after the engine sets any other properties, so those can be overriden.
+	These are set after the engine sets any other properties, so those can be overridden.
 Available properties depend on the libblkio version in use and are listed at
 	https://libblkio.gitlab.io/libblkio/blkio.html#properties